 Warning: Don’t forget to stick to the amount of time you schedule for your break, so it doesn’t turn into procrastination.

-If you’ve noticed a mistake after your resume submission, then do what you can to prevent future occurrences.
-Triple checking your documents and stepping away from these tasks when needed are two ways to do this.
+If you’ve noticed a mistake after your resume submission, do what you can to prevent future occurrences.
+Triple checking your documents and stepping away from them when needed are two ways to do this.

 These prevention strategies are important because you make impressions with your application materials.
 I know you’ve heard it several times before but it’s worth repeating here: details matter and give you an edge in the job search process.